Art on the streets during COVID-19 shelter in place

 The ‘Bunny Rabbit Art Challenge’ is a special community art gesture to spark some positivity and creativity in this difficult COVID period.
 With Boulder nestled against the Rockies, we are constantly reminded that we are interconnected with the animals and plants.
 Both real bunny rabbits and their representations will soon be popping up all over Boulder starting on Earth Day April 22, 2020.
 To elicit smiles from locals on their fresh air walks, twenty-eight local artists from the age of 3 to 70’s have offered their creativity and positivity on 12” x 12” plaques installed on the exterior walls of central Boulder.
 The works range from paintings, mosaics, found object, recycled materials and e-waste.

-Charles Akula, Nikita Coulombe, Lelia Davis, Angie Eng, Karmen Franklin, Steven Frost, Jane Glotzer, Amelia Harriman, Penelope Harriman, Android Jones, Patricia Kelly, Renate Mairie, Jeannie Kipke, Minso Kim, Palacios Luna, Eileen Malloy, Katie Minyard, Mary Mueh, Adriana Paola, Pete Pascente, Joy Redstone, Valdon Ross, Mary Sadler, Belgin Yucelen, Charlotte Zink
+Charles Akula, Deborah Conely, Nikita Coulombe, Lelia Davis, Angie Eng, Karmen Franklin, Jane Glotzer, Amelia Harriman, Penelope Harriman, Android Jones, Patricia Kelly, Renate Mairie, Jeannie Kipke, Minso Kim, Palacios Luna, Eileen Malloy, Mary Mueh, Adriana Paola, Pete Pascente, Joy Redstone, Valdon Ross, Mary Sadler, Belgin Yucelen

 Location of Artworks